-The phrase, “Photographs Outside our Walls” comes from a book, The Unforeseen Wilderness by Wendell Berry, illustrated by his good friend, the late photographer Ralph Eugene Meatyard.
-It is the source of the inspirational excerpt on the Home Page.
-They wrote it about the Red River Gorge of Kentucky which was slated to become a flood control reservoir in the 1960s.
+The phrase, “Photographs Outside our Walls” comes from a 1971 book, The Unforeseen Wilderness by Wendell Berry, illustrated by his good friend, the late photographer Ralph Eugene Meatyard.
+It is the source of the inspirational excerpt on the site Home Page.
+They wrote it about the Red River Gorge of Kentucky which was slated to become a flood control reservoir.
 Berry asks,

 “What will cure us?
 At this point it seems useless to outline yet another idea of a better community, or to invoke yet another anthropological example.
 These already abound, and we fail to make use of them for the same reason that we continue to destroy the earth: we remain for the most part blind to our surroundings.
 What the world was, or what we have agreed it was, obtrudes between our sight and what the world is… The effort to clarify our sight cannot begin in the society, but only in the eye and in the mind.
 It is a spiritual quest, not a political function.”